Part 2: Liven Up Your Homeschool with These Seven Activities

 - Become students of your children and be their biggest cheerleaders!

-To better understand them, ask these questions:
+To better understand struggling learners, ask these questions:

 - What are their learning styles, personality types, spiritual gifts?